-As of September 30, 2022, marketable securities consist primarily of short-term United States treasuries.
-These investments are considered available-for-sale.
-Realized gains and losses on the sale of debt and equity securities are determined on the specific identification method.
-Unrealized gains and losses are presented as other comprehensive income (loss).
+The Company determines the appropriate classification of its marketable securities at the time of purchase and reevaluates such designation at each balance sheet date.
+All of the Company's marketable securities are considered as available-for-sale and are carried at estimated fair values.
+Realized gains and losses on the sale of debt and equity securities are determined using the specific identification method.
+Unrealized gains and losses on available-for-sale securities are presented as other comprehensive income (loss) as a separate component of stockholders' equity.
+As of March 31, 2023, marketable securities consist primarily of short-term United States treasuries.